-JFSA Care at Home provides reliable and compassionate services for individuals who want to live independently and safely in their own home.
+JFSA Caring at Home provides reliable and compassionate services for individuals who want to live independently and safely in their own home.
 Studies show that patients who are surrounded by their family and friends, in a familiar setting, while receiving these services make faster progress.
 As people age, the type of assistance they require to live independently and safely changes over time.
 Our full range of services means that:

 - Changing needs can be met with one provider.